carlosjennings1991/kickstarter_analysis/README.md

 ### Results - Conclusions

 Ultimately, the data set provides some interesting data, most notably in regards to time, funding goals, and category performance.
 However, these metrics only shed light on the outcome.
 There is little to explore how the campaign owners run their campaigns.
-More info on the people running the kickstarters would help inform the mechanics of running a successful campaign.
+More info on the people running the Kickstarters would help inform the mechanics of running a successful campaign.